AMReX-Astro/Castro/docs_new/source/CastroVisualization.rst

 and $ yt :math:`<`\ command\ :math:`>` --help to see the details of a command.
-The command line is the easiest way to get quick, preliminary plots – but the simplicity comes at a price, as  will make certain assumptions for you.
-We could plot a projection of density along the x-axis for the plotfile ( calls it a parameter file) plt_def_00020 by doing the following:
+The command line is the easiest way to get quick, preliminary plots – but the simplicity comes at a price, as yt will make certain assumptions for you.
+We could plot a projection of density along the x-axis for the plotfile (yt calls it a parameter file) plt_def_00020 by doing the following:

 $ yt plot -p -a 0 -f density plt_def_00020